gengjia0214/Python-Genetic-Algorithm-ECO-Feature-Selection/README.md

 11/21:  Refactored the perceptron, now use sklearn packages instead of scratch model.

 11/22:  Added a small gauss number to the fitness score to prevent unstable behaviour.
-Now the result will be identical if using fixed random seed.
+Now the result will be identical if using fixed random seed

-## Dev.
-Plan

-This framework is currently under development for my research project.
-The framework was (and will continue to be) tested on my research project dataset (full dataset will not be released at least in the next two years).

-The current weak classifier is multiclass perceptron, regularized simply by early stopping.
-During the boosting (SAMME), the prediction vote will be ecoded in: 1 for predicted class and -1/(C-1) for other classes.
-One drawback for the multi-class perceptron is that it assume each class is independed to each other including the boosting stage.

-- implement visualization function
-- implement non-linear SVM
-- clean up the depreciated code

 ## Introduction